Hu-Chuxuan/CS-598-DK/README.md

 ## Reproduce the Result

-We have provide `pattern_identification.ipynb`, which includes step-to-step instructions to reproduce the bias pattern verification process and findings.
+We have provide `pattern_identification.ipynb`, which includes step-by-step instructions to reproduce the bias pattern verification process and findings.

 ## Dataset Reference